After yoga teacher training, starting your yoga teaching business is kind of like telling the world you’re a yoga fanatic.

 It’s Like Teaching Yoga to Tweens

-Maybe we all still listen a bit too much to the twelve year old kid inside us.
+Maybe you listen a bit too much to the twelve year old inside you.
 The one who cares what other people think and who doesn’t want to look foolish but doesn’t want to miss the party either.

-I did NOT tell people if I thought they would find fault in my yoga teaching career move.
-That would be like me trying to do Crane Pose in my first yoga class – definitely difficult and for me, dangerous.
-Beginners are best starting with beginner steps.
-Build your business in a sweet and steady way.
+- Avoid the Nay-Sayers: I did NOT tell people if I thought they would find fault in my yoga teaching career move.
+That would be like me trying to do Crane Pose in my first yoga class – definitely difficult and for me, even dangerous.
+If people aren’t interested, save your energy and stop talking.

 Be True – Avoid Sleazy Advertising

 Advertising can feel sleazy, designed to trick people into buying (I’m thinking of Vitamin Water, all the Betting ads, the list goes on).
 The yogic approach to advertising involves working with integrity, building relationships, and only working with people when there is a fit.
 This approach has been successful for me.
 Here’s what I recommend:

 - Let Your Style be Known: I started putting myself out there with articles (blogging) to show people what I am about, what my teaching philosophy is and to give readers an opportunity to figure out if they resonate with the way I do kids yoga.